knightn0126/godot-2d-topdown-template/README.md

 The template is fully open-source, so feel free to explore the code and customize it to fit your needs.
 If you encounter bugs, missing features, or unclear documentation, don't hesitate to open an issue.
 Feature requests and contributions are also welcome, so feel free to submit them on the [GitHub repository](https://github.com/stesproject/godot-2d-topdown-template/issues).

-Check out my [RPG Maker games](https://store.steampowered.com/search/?developer=Ste%27s%20Project) that inspired the creation of this template and...
+Check out my [RPG Maker games](https://store.steampowered.com/search/?developer=Ste%27s%20Project) that inspired the creation of this template!

 Enjoy creating! 🚀